jiri-one/easytray/README.md

-## This repository and this text is more my notes and my "storage" the regular repository, but you can use it tut you can use it to relieve digging about KStatusNotifier, because here is working solution in Python.
+## This repository and this text is more my notes and my "storage" then regular repository, but you can use it to relieve digging about KStatusNotifier, because here is working solution in Python.